nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

-Returns the Address that is the data value of elt, or 0 on any error.
+Returns the SdrAddress that is the data value of elt, or 0 on any error.

 ---